§4 ch24: Medical/Mental Health Planning

 24.3.7 Department of Mental Health

-It is important to make the referral to the Division that deals with the specific mental health need.
+It is important to make the referral to the Division that deals with the specific mental health need, if there is a need of services from both Divisions a referral will need to be made to each Division separately.
 For more information on referral procedures, contact the DMH facility in the catchment area serving the geographical area in which the child lives.
 See Section 24.4.

 24.3.8 Residential Care Referral